williewheeler/kite/README.md

 [**NOTE:** The rate-limiter doesn't actually perform any rate-limiting yet.
 It just does a pass-through.
 I'll fix this when I get the chance.]

-Second, you'll need to annotate the service methods.
+**Step 2.** Second, you'll need to annotate the service methods.
 I'm assuming a transactional service here, though that's not
 required:

 ```java